Cranberry Township, Butler County, Pennsylvania: Economy

 There are more than 1,000 businesses in Cranberry.
 The township's economic development has been balanced, involving a variety of industries.
 Ordinances affecting its commercial growth have been enacted under guidance from comprehensive plans adopted by the township's board of supervisors in 1977, 1995, and 2009.

 Beyond its emergence as a major regional retail and hospitality center, the primary engine of Cranberry's local economy has been its growing family of corporate, industrial and research organizations.
 There are currently around 20,500 jobs in Cranberry.
 Far more people commute into Cranberry for work than commute from the township to work at jobs elsewhere.

-Cranberry is home to major operations of McKesson Automation-Aseynt, PPG Architectural Coatings, Alcoa-Kwaneer, MSA Safety, Gatan and Westinghouse Electric Company.
+Cranberry is home to major operations of McKesson Automation-Aseynt, PPG Architectural Coatings, Alcoa-Kwaneer, MSA Safety, Gatan, Giant Eagle and Westinghouse Electric Company.
 It is also the base for a growing number of technology startups as well as for professional, manufacturing, finance, retail and hospitality businesses.
-Good highway connections, low taxes, eight major business-industrial parks, and a well-educated workforce have helped make Cranberry Township a major employment center.

-Cranberry residents, as well as consumers from communities throughout the region, are served by a growing assortment of national chains and local merchants operating at shopping malls in the township.
-Among them are Cranberry Mall, Streets of Cranberry, Cranberry Commons, Freedom Square, Cranberry Crossroads, Towne Center Plaza, and Cranberry Shoppes as well as a number of smaller shopping centers.
-More than 220 retail businesses operate in the township.
-A satellite campus of the UPMC Health System, UPMC Passavant Hospital-Cranberry, is located at the intersection of Routes 19 and 228.

 Cranberry's largest employer is Westinghouse Electric Company, whose headquarters relocated from Monroeville, Pennsylvania, to Cranberry Woods Business Park in 2009.
 More than 3,000 people work at the campus at Cranberry; its business is focused on the design, construction, maintenance and decommissioning of nuclear power plants worldwide.
 Westinghouse was a division of the Toshiba Corporation of Japan until 2018 when it was purchased by Brookfield Business Partners.

 In August 2015, the Pittsburgh Penguins and UPMC opened a new hockey practice and sports medicine facility in Cranberry near the PA 228/I-79 interchange.
 The UPMC Lemieux Sports Complex is named for former Penguin and current team co-owner Mario Lemieux.

-As of December 2018, Cranberry Township continues to expand with the new additions of Burgatory, Chipotle, and other store fronts to the UPMC Lemieux Sports Complex area along with a new hotel.
+As of December 2018, Cranberry Township continues to expand with the new additions of restaurants and other store fronts to the UPMC Lemieux Sports Complex area along with a new hotel.
 There are plans to further expand the area with new restaurant developments and new retail space.
 Outside of the UPMC Lemieux Sports Complex area, Cranberry Township has added over 20 new businesses, with more currently under construction.